Mushroom-Wang/news-sentiment-analysis/README.md

 This repository contains a project that performs sentiment analysis on latest news using Rust and Python as MLOps microservices.
 ## Overview
-The project consists of the following components to predict the public sentiment of given keywords:
+The is a one-person final project consists of the following components to predict the public sentiment of given keywords:
 - a pre-trained [**RoBERTa**](https://huggingface.co/docs/transformers/model_doc/roberta) model
 - information retrieved from [**DuckDuckGo**](https://serpapi.com/duckduckgo-news-results)
 - async server is built upon [**Rust tokio**](https://docs.rs/tokio/latest/tokio/)

 ## Demo
+You can access my project directly through [this link](http://3.90.27.105:8080/).

-First, we input keyword "Apple"
+First, we input keyword "Apple" and get the following news and their sentiments.

 ![Apple](https://github.com/Mushroom-Wang/news-sentiment-analysis/blob/edde10a57ccb9420876e597d44463ca71d26749b/Apple.png)

-Try another keyword "Meta"
+Try another keyword "Meta":

 ![Meta](https://github.com/Mushroom-Wang/news-sentiment-analysis/blob/edde10a57ccb9420876e597d44463ca71d26749b/Meta.png)

-We can also perform sentiment analysis on a specific person, for example "Elon Mask"
+We can also perform sentiment analysis on a specific person, for example "Elon Mask".

 ![Elon Mask](https://github.com/Mushroom-Wang/news-sentiment-analysis/blob/edde10a57ccb9420876e597d44463ca71d26749b/Elon%20Mask.png)